 The Gazette, Montreal, 10.10.1970 (Jacob Siskind interviews Emil Gilels).
 ‘I enjoy recordings – I don’t have too many, I’m not a collector in any sense, but they give me a great deal of pleasure.
 I remember that about 10 years ago I was shopping in Brussels and while looking through the bins I found a copy of the Prokofiev’s Second Piano Concerto performed by Jorge Bolet.
 I picked it up and I have listened to it very often.’

 In an interview with Daniel Cariaga for the Los Angeles Times, 7 February 1985, Bolet gives a glimpse of his schedule.
-In the summer he is going to Fort Worth (Cliburn) for his last appearance as a competition judge (a role which he has now come to hate – ‘Include me out’ he once quipped, borrowing from Sam Goldwyn).
-The winner of the Van Cliburn was Jose Feghali (Brazil) He will fly from Texas to Paris for recitals in the Theatre de Ville: 5 one hour programmes.
-The he will return to San Francisco for 3 /4 days.
-He then has a recital in salt Lake City; then back to Mountain View.
-Then to Australia for a 7 week/ 25 concerts tour.
-Then back to Atlanta to begin their winter season.
+In the summer he was going to Fort Worth (Cliburn) for his last appearance as a competition judge (a role which he had now come to hate – ‘Include me out’ he once quipped, borrowing from Sam Goldwyn).
+The winner of the Van Cliburn was Jose Feghali (Brazil) He will fly from Texas to Paris for recitals in the Theatre de Ville: five one hour programmes.
+Then he will return to San Francisco for three or four days.
+He then has a recital in Salt Lake City; then back to his home in Mountain View.
+Then to Australia for a 7 week tour with 25 concerts tour.
+Finally back to Atlanta to begin their winter season.